mitogen-hq/mitogen/docs/howitworks.rst

 Use of Pickle
 #############

-The current implementation uses the Python :py:mod:`cPickle` module, with mitigations to prevent untrusted slaves from triggering code excution in the master.
+The current implementation uses the Python :py:mod:`cPickle` module, with a restrictive class whitelist to prevent triggering undesirable code execution.
 The primary reason for using :py:mod:`cPickle` is that it is computationally efficient, and avoids including a potentially large body of serialization code in the bootstrap.

-The pickler active in slave contexts will instantiate any class, however in the master it is initially restricted to only permitting :py:class:`CallError <mitogen.core.CallError>` and :py:data:`_DEAD
-<mitogen.core._DEAD>`.
-While not recommended, it is possible to register more
-using :py:meth:`mitogen.master.LocalStream.allow_class`.
+The pickler will instantiate only built-in types and one of 3 constructor functions, to support unpickling :py:class:`CallError
+<mitogen.core.CallError>`, :py:data:`_DEAD <mitogen.core._DEAD>`, and
+:py:class:`Context <mitogen.core.Context>`.

 The choice of Pickle is one area to be revisited later.
 All accounts suggest it cannot be used securely, however few of those accounts appear to be expert, and